maruohon/Minecraft-Overviewer/README.rst

 definitions, so if your renderings have cobwebs in places that shouldn't have them, then it is most likely because that block has not been added yet.
-This is mostly just with blocks that differentiate the type with the additional 4-bit data.
-This means that if there are supported block ids, but with unrecognized additional data values, in the world data, then those will be rendered as cobwebs.
-Blocks with unknown block ids will be missing completely.
+This is mostly just with blocks that differentiate the type with the additional 4-bit metadata.
+This means that if there are supported block IDs, but with unrecognized metadata values in the world data, then those will be rendered as cobwebs.
+Blocks with unknown block IDs will be missing completely.

 Installation
 ------------